pine64/website/content/blog/january_2025.md

 {{< credits "Author: Caffeine" >}}

 I recently received my PineNote at the end of November, it's been really nice to use.
-This month, I wrote the blog post on the PineNote using my Logitech BlueTooth keyboard.
+This month, I wrote the blog post on the PineNote using my Logitech Bluetooth keyboard.

 ![Image of my PineNote](/blog/images/January_2025/camdens-pinenote.jpg)

-I managed to get everything work well out of the box, the pen responsiveness is very good, I have had no trouble drawing or writing using the included Xournal++ application.
+I managed to get everything to work well out of the box, the pen responsiveness is very good, I have had no trouble drawing or writing using the included Xournal++ application.
 The 4GB of included memory is enough to have many applications open, including a web browser, music player and my document opened in LibreOffice.
 The included software and changes made to the system help the PineNote to be a usable device.
-There is a Gnome extension for controlling the display and manually refreshing the screen along with a custom shell theme to help with visibility.
+There is a Gnome extension for controlling the display and manually refreshing the screen, along with a custom shell theme to help with visibility.
 One thing I also noticed is how good the battery life is.
 I can have it sleeping for nearly a week and I can easily get around three days of usage out of it while writing and browsing the internet.

 The big thing for me so far is the fact there is no MicroSD Card slot included with the device.
 The device has a very specific partition structure right now and I'm afraid to change anything.
 If I brick my device I feel like I would need a lot of help compared to something with the PinePhone which is easy to flash.
 The part that makes it difficult is that a user must use the included magnet tool or serial adapter, then flash the device and find the waveform files for your specific PineNote batch.
 Both devices have different waveform files due to different displays.
-These are not included in the Debian images if you want to re-flash so you're required to download them.
+These are not included in the Debian images if you want to re-flash, so you're required to download them.
 I'm sure things will get better in the future for PineNote recovery, but right now I'm afraid that I'll eventually brick the device.

-Overall I am happy with the experience of my PineNote so far.
+Overall, I am happy with the experience of my PineNote so far.
 The performance is good, the screen is nice and I haven't faced any major issues (that haven't already been fixed ;) ).
-I will likely be back with a more thorough review in 6 months after I have discovered the quirks of the device and using as my primary note taking device for a while.
+I will likely be back with a more thorough review in 6 months after I have discovered the quirks of the device and using as my primary note-taking device for a while.

 ## Want to contribute to the next community update?